syntasso/kratix-docs/docs/workshop/01-intro.md

 Learn more about Kratix Promises and install a sample Jenkins Promise

 1. [Using multiple Kratix Promises](multiple-promises) <br />
-Use Kratix with sample Promises for Knative, Postgres and Jenkins
+Use Kratix with sample Promises for Nginx, Postgres and Jenkins

 1. [Writing and installing a Kratix Promise](writing-a-promise/) <br />
 Write a Jenkins Promise and deploy it to Kratix